 And just like WordPress, it is an open-source platform.
 That means it is entirely managed in GitHub.
 The code is for everyone to see and any WordPress development company can easily collaborate and build a robust platform that powers millions of e-commerce stores.

 You can sell any kind of product using WooCommerce.
 Whether it is physical products, virtual products, or even affiliate/external products, you can sell them all using WooCommerce.
 The platform gives flexibility to all merchants to customize and sell all kinds of products.

-Moreover, you don’t have to be all knowledgeable to customize WooComerce.
+Moreover, you don’t have to be very knowledgeable to customize WooCommerce.
 You can edit any part of your website – from the product page to the order confirmation page.

 Simple & Easy to Use

-The main thing is, it is very simple and easy to use.
+The main thing is, that it is very simple and easy to use.